 Sea Lovers, a volume of new and selected short fiction, was published in 2015 and is now available in paperback.
 Three volumes of the Anton and Cecil trilogy for middle-grade readers, co-written with her niece Lisa Martin, were published from 2013-2015.

 Martin has been awarded a grant from the National Endowment for the Arts and a Guggenheim Fellowship, as well as the Janet Heidinger Kafka Prize (for Mary Reilly) and the Orange Prize for Fiction, the United Kingdom’s most prestigious annual book award for fiction written by a woman (for Property).

-Valerie Martin has taught in writing programs at Mt.
+She has taught in writing programs at Mt.
 Holyoke College, University of Massachusetts, and Sarah Lawrence College, among others.
-She resides in Dutchess County, New York and is currently Professor of English at Mt.
+She resides in Dutchess County, New York, and is currently professor of English at Mt.
 Holyoke College.

 Salvation: Scenes from the Life of St. Francis (2001)

 Support local & independent booksellers!
 Click above to buy from Books & Books @ The Studios of Key West.
 Use “KWLS19” at checkout for a 20% discount.
 Free shipping, or pickup at local bookstore.